 Alex Gloor is a partner in the Intellectual Property Group in Gowling WLG's Ottawa office.

-Alex is a part-time professor at the University of Ottawa where he teaches the patent law portion of the Intellectual Property Law class to upper-year law students.
+Alex is a part-time professor at the University of Ottawa where he has taught the Intellectual Property Law class to upper-year law students for six years.
 Alex has also authored several articles discussing patent litigation in Canada.

 Alex has volunteered with the community and legal aid services program and with Pro Bono Students Canada.

 Alex has a background in chemistry and has experience working as a researcher in a chemical engineering laboratory.
 Alex graduated with a JD from Osgoode Hall Law School, where he won numerous awards for his academic achievements.